-September 30, 2012
+Date Written: September 30, 2012

 In discussing the Anti-Counterfeiting Trade Agreement (ACTA), most policymakers and commentators have focused on either the lack of transparency and accountability in the negotiation process or the problems raised by the TRIPS-plus standards included in the Agreement.
 While these issues deserve our urgent attention, it is important not to ignore the institutional arrangements laid out in Chapter V of the Agreement.
-In the long run, this chapter is likely to become the most far-reaching and dangerous of all the chapters in the Agreement.
+In the long run, this chapter is likely to become the most far-reaching and dangerous of all the chapters in ACTA.

-Commissioned by the International Centre for Trade and Sustainable Development for a book on ACTA, this chapter explains why the ACTA Committee could become such a powerful institution.
+This chapter explains why the ACTA Committee could become such a powerful institution.
 It begins by providing an overview of the provisions governing the Committee.
 It then explains how the ACTA Committee provides a freestanding, self-evolving architecture to facilitate the ratcheting up of international intellectual property standards.
 The chapter concludes with a discussion of the Committee's ramifications for both developing countries and the international intellectual property system.

 Do you have negative results from your research you’d like to share?

 By Peter K. Yu